Anon-Planet/thgtoa/docs/guide/index.md

 Here is a checklist of things to verify before sharing information to anyone:

-- Check the files for any metadata: see [Removing Metadata from Files/Documents/Pictures][Removing Metadata from Files/Documents/Pictures:]
+- Check the files for any metadata: see [Removing Metadata from Files/Documents/Pictures](#removing-metadata-from-filesdocumentspictures)

 - Check the files for anything malicious: see [Appendix T: Checking files for malware](#appendix-t-checking-files-for-malware)